ONSdigital/els-api-poc/README.md

 Proof-of-concept for an Explore Local Statistics API.

-This is a Svelte Kit app with a server-side route (/api) that filters rows of data from a CSV file based on selected indicators, areas and years.
+This is a SvelteKit app with a server-side route (/data) that filter data from a JSON file based on selected topics, geographies and time periods.